-- All headers except via, route, CSeq and content-length match. - If the request has a body, the body type is SDP and the body is identical to the previous request except the first two lines.
+- All headers match except the following ignored headers: Call-Id, Contact, Content-Length, Content-Type, From, To, Via, RAck, CSeq, Route and Record-Route. - If the request has a body, the body type is SDP and the SDP is considered identical (see below).